-Though many create music, it has never been an easy job.
-Among all these passionate musicians who have succeeded in building this “complex puzzle of words and thoughts” with rhythms and sounds, some – most, have managed to keep a cool head – have unfortunately drowned in the infinite ocean that is the music industry.
-There are many reasons as to why this is, but the main one is probably the fact that they did not know how to surround themselves with the right people.
-Finding structure, a team – label, editor, manager – is essential to stay on the right path.
+Creating music has never been an easy career path.
+Though many talented and passionate musicians have succeeded in building rhythmic sonic landscape from a “complex puzzle of words and thoughts”, this musical savvy does not guarantee them success in the music industry.
+The main reason for this is often that musicians fail to surround themselves with the right people.
+Finding structure, a team – record label, editor, manager – is essential to stay on the right path.

-Now that you know who to show your music to, let’s take a look at what need to show them.
-It goes without saying that you absolutely must have samples of your work – why not invite them to check out your social media accounts, your SoundCloud page, YouTube, Spotify and any other platforms where your music is held.
-And for musicians looking to gain new followers, you can read our article dedicated to Instagram 👈
+Once you’ve found who to show your music to, let’s take a look at what you need to show them.
+It goes without saying that you absolutely must have samples of your work – why not invite them to check out your social media accounts, your SoundCloud page, YouTube, Spotify, or any other platforms where they can listen to you?
+For independent musicians looking to gain new followers, you can read our article dedicated to Instagram 👈

-The concept is almost the same as getting in touch with journalists, minus the press kit: you have to create an interest from the record company or label towards you and your profile.
-A good way to arouse the interest of labels and show your potential is obviously to develop your fan base and generate a lot of streams on Spotify.
+The concept is almost the same as getting in touch with journalists, minus the press kit: you have to create an interest from the record company or music label towards you and your profile.
+A good way to pique the interest of record labels and demonstrate your potential is to develop your fan base and generate a significant number of streams on Spotify.

-Be in constant contact with your representative and send them your new songs; the goal of this maneuver is to seduce into keeping an eye on your evolution, until it offers to produce you.
+Once you’ve found an artist representative, indie music label, or other music professional you’re interested in, make sure you stay in constant contact with them.
+Above all else, send them your new tracks so they can keep an eye on your evolution until they offer to produce you.
 The rest is a question of contracts; we will come back to that.
 Don’t be in a hurry, and be smart.
 Any refusal should not undermine your morale.
-If someone is not up for the challenge and willing to go on the adventure with you, someone else might be up for it.
-Again, it’s all about artistic sensitivity.
-What will make you stick out in the crowd is your choice of company and who you surround yourself with.
+If someone is not up for the challenge or willing to go on the adventure with you, it might just be a poor fit.
+Music is subjective, and just because you don’t resonate with one person doesn’t mean others will feel the same.
+Don’t sign a deal without feeling confident with what they can bring to the table: what will make you stick out in the crowd is your choice of company and who you surround yourself with.

-2. What a label can do for you
+2. What a Record Label can do for Artists

 | Check out : Music rights and how do they work?